 Place of wool in world trade and the economic life of Australia.
 Wool quality, fleece defects.
 Principles of wool processing in relation to the preparation of the clip.
 Wool areas of the Commonwealth.
 Wool terms.
 Types, yield.
 Wool classing.
 Wool scouring and carbonizing.
-Vegetable fault.
-Methodology of wool commerce.
-Australian Wool Commission types and valuation.
+Vegetable

-Advanced Wool Technology
+9.711G Advanced Wool Technology